U(1) Fields from Qubits: an Approach via D-theory Algebra: Quantum Rotor with UV cutoff

-\ee Note that the electric fields are identical but the fields are different.
-The D-theory approach preserves the symplectic algebra $[E,U] =U$ and $[E,U^\dag] =- U^\dag$ but breaks the unitarity $U^\dag U = 1$, whereas the clock model does the opposite, preserving $U^\dag U = 1$ but not the commutator algebra.
+We refer to this discretization as the clock model truncation.
+Note that the electric fields are identical but the $U$ operators are different between these two approaches.
+The first flux truncation approach, i.e. the approach that D-theory takes, preserves the symplectic algebra $[E,U] =U$ and $[E,U^\dag] =- U^\dag$ but breaks the unitarity constraint $U^\dag U = 1$, whereas the clock model does the opposite, preserving $U^\dag U = 1$ but not the symplectic algebra.
 Preserving both leads to an infinite-dimensional Hilbert space, which is exactly what we need to avoid \footnote{As a side note, the clock model is the quantization one gets by using a two-torus cylinder geometry, rather than the sphere.
 The algebra is then very similar to that of a fuzzy torus, but with this choice of $E$ there is a discontinuity of the classical variable at the gluing of the upper and lower part of the cylinder that avoids a doubling of low energy degrees of freedom.}.
+More specifically, the flux truncation (i.e. D-theory) the unitarity is violated with the non-zero commutator \be [U, U^\dag]_{\ell',\ell} = \delta_{\ell',L} \delta_{\ell,L} - \delta_{\ell',-L} \delta_{\ell,-L} \ee Notice that these are concentrated on the largest $\ell$ exclusively, so they can be considered as only living in the UV region of the model, keeping the infrared physics roughly the same.